Do we really need more sleep than men?

 • increases the risk of cardiovascular disease, cancer and diabetes;

-• increases the cravings during the day;
+• increases cravings during the day;

 • contributes to a higher prevalence of depression, anxiety and even dementia;